We welcome criticisms, witticisms, suggestions, and/or comments.

 Water erosion continues to be the most serious cause of soil degradation globally.
 Water erosion is the process of detaching and transporting soil through factors such as rainfall, runoff, and melting snow.
 It affects approximately 38% of the Earth’s ice-free land due to agriculture [1].

 Eutrophication is an ecological process in which a water body becomes enriched with essential nutrients, resulting in increased rates of photosynthesis and the growth of aquatic plants.
-This process can lead to significant algal blooms, reduced water clarity, oxygen depletion, and harmful effects on aquatic life and human health.
+This process can lead to significant algal blooms, reduced wa7ter clarity, oxygen depletion, and harmful effects on aquatic life and human health.

 Bioacoustics